lowlevel01/challenges.re_Solutions/challenge-3/README.md

 ==> After this algorithm, numbers with same MSB set will have the same result.

 The constant 0x4badf0d is carefully chosen since it's what's called a De Bruijn sequence (i.e. every substring appears only once in the bit sequence).
-When this constant is multiplied by the result of the previous algorithm it yield a unique sequence in the upper 5 bits.
+When this constant is multiplied by the result of the previous algorithm it yield a unique sequence in the upper 5 bits (can be proven with math, I won't bother you with the proof) .
 In the end we have (2^(k+1) - 1) * 0x4badf0d >> 26 .
 The constant is chose to be a De Bruijn constant so that the result of the previous operation is unique for each k between 0 and 31.
 Which creates a unique index in the array.
 Which a pre computed table.